zeekay/soundcloud-cli/README.rst

 ==

 ``sc`` is a command-line interface for Soundcloud.
-It allows you to compress and upload audio to Soundcloud, and will eventually support many other useful features.
+It allows you to compress and upload audio to Soundcloud, among other things.

 Install
 -------